ooni/probe-cli/docs/design/dd-007-throttling.md

 measurements collected during the same time frame towards different websites, even though this signal is weaker because it can just be caused by interconnection issues.
-In any case, these considerations imply that our methodology rests on the assumption that we will have several measurements for the targer websites, and our confidence would clearly lower with little available data.
+In any case, these considerations imply that our methodology rests on the assumption that we will have several measurements for the target websites, and our confidence would clearly lower with little available data.

 In analysing the data, it would also be useful to consider the possibility of